-37. On October 11, 2022, concurrently with filing this Complaint, and as thoroughly as present circumstances allow, DeVry formally responded to the Recoupment Notice to stay the payment demand, preserve DeVry's ability to challenge the Recoupment Action, and avoid financial penalties.
+46. On October 11, 2022, concurrently with filing this Complaint, and as circumstances at the time allowed, DeVry formally responded to the Recoupment Notice to stay the payment demand, preserve DeVry's ability to challenge the Recoupment Action, and avoid immediate financial and potentially other penalties.